MyristicaFragrans/CrossBound/README.md

 ## How to install
 This requires Git, Node, and NPM
-> I have only tested this on Windows. **It may not work on other operating systems or require additional configuration**
+> I only test this on Linux.
 * **Recommended for minimal configuration** Navigate to your Server Directory (or Starbound install if you do not have a dedicated folder for a server) and create a folder.
-* Inside your new folder, run the command `git clone https://github.com/RonanFinley/CrossBound.git` and wait for it to finish.
+* Inside your new folder, run the command `git clone https://github.com/MyristicaFragrans/CrossBound.git` and wait for it to finish.
-* Then run the command `npm install` to install the dependancies.
+* `cd` into CrossBound and run the command `yarn install` to install the dependencies.

 ### If you know what you are doing
 These are abstracted instructions that don't assume you are new to bot making and server setup
 * Make a bot.
 Give it a silly name for good measure.
-* Add it to your server with the minimum permission "Send Messages" and "Read Message History"
+* Add it to your server with the minimum permission "Send Messages" and "Read Message History".
+It also needs the Read Messages intent enabled.
+* Make a copy of `config.json.example` with the name `config.json`
+* Give it the full path to your server's log file (In `storage/starbound_server.log`.
+Don't use any that have numbers on the end.)
 * Put the bot token in `config.json` where it says `"BotTokenGoesHere"`
 * Turn on `runRconServer` in the starbound server configuration.
 * Set a password in the server config, copy it into `config.json`
 * Using developer mode in Discord, copy the ID of the channel you want to use into the configuration file `config.json`
-* With the server completely turned off, run `npm start` in the folder you cloned.
+* With the server completely turned off, run `yarn run start` in the folder you cloned.

 ### If you are new to this
 These are extremely in-depth instructions if you haven't done anything like this before